 The objective of the game is to pot every ball on the table, preferably in chronological order, culminating with the 10-ball.
 However, a player must not pot the 10-ball when breaking the rack or before all other balls are potted.

-Each player is assigned a group of balls that they must protect.
+In cut throat pool, each player is assigned a group of balls that they must protect.
 The objective of the game is to pocket the balls of other players while steadily protecting their own.
 The player with at least one remaining wins the game.

 e.
 Straight pool

-The players take turns to call their target pocket and the ball.
+In the straight pool, the players take turns to call their target pocket and the ball.
 If they make the shot, they score, if they miss, then the opponent takes their turn.

 The objective of the game is to accurately pot the balls in the pocket that each player calls.